 We began our ministry at Our Lady of Fatima in the 1940s.
-In the years since, we have attended to the needs of a growing Hispanic population and are currently one of only two Hispanic parishes in the area.
+In the years since we have attended to the needs of a growing Hispanic population and are currently one of only two Hispanic parishes in the area.
 Many of our parishioners could be classified as “working poor.”

 Our Lady of Guadalupe

 This parish serves an immigrant Hispanic community on the southeast side of Chicago.
 Like many Claretian parishes, at OLG we deal with poverty, gangs, drugs, domestic violence, and unemployment.
-Our church is also the home of the National Shrine of St. Jude that is visited by thousands of people every year.
+Our church is also the home of the National Shrine of St. Jude that is visited by thousands of people each year.